The income thresholds that trigger some potentially large taxes are changing for 2024.

 “The gift tax applies to the transfer by gift of any type of property.
 You make a gift if you give property (including money), or the use of or income from property, without expecting to receive something of at least equal value in return.
 If you sell something at less than its full value or if you make an interest-free or reduced-interest loan, you may be making a gift.”

 Typically, the person giving the “gift” is responsible for paying the tax.
-In 2022, giving property to someone that exceeds $16,000 in value makes the transfer subject to the gift tax.

 - Gifts to a spouse